robertbrodrecht/launchpad/README.md

     * Then do a full review to make sure the comments are helpful.
 Maybe call in some help.
     * Repeater function needs phpdoc comments.
   * Refactor
-    * Do a greater number of hooks / filters into WordPress have a significant performance cost?
-Is it better to consolidate?
-Seems like no, but do some more research.
     * Review outstanding @todo because many of those things are refactor related.
-    * Fieldsets in admin are messed up.
-    * Some field types are broken in non-flexible types.
-Test and fix.
   * Make sure everything still works.
     * Maybe call in some help.